 Treatment of HCV and compensated liver disease after transplantation

 Clinical trial data are limited.
-In the SOLAR-1 study, treatment with sofosbuvir plus ledipasvir plus 1000/1200 mg of ribavirin daily for 12 or 24 weeks was studied in 162 post-transplant patients with HCV Gt 1 (31% with Child–Pugh A cirrhosis).66 SVR was observed in 96%–98% (157/162) and there was no significant difference between 12 and 24 weeks of treatment.
-Similar SVR results were found for the combination of sofosbuvir and daclatasvir plus ribavirin for 12 weeks in patients with HCV Gt 1 and post-transplant HCV recurrence in the ALLY-1 study.77 This regimen was also effective in 10 of 11 patients (91%) with Gt 3 and is the only currently available regimen suitable for people with Gt 3 HCV.
+The safety and efficacy of sofosbuvir plus velpatasvir has not been formally evaluated in the post-transplant setting but should be safe and effective.
+The role of ribavirin combined with sofosbuvir plus velpatasvir in the post-transplant setting is not clear, but should be considered.
+In the SOLAR-1 study, treatment with sofosbuvir plus ledipasvir plus 1000/1200 mg of ribavirin daily for 12 or 24 weeks was studied in 162 post-transplant patients with HCV Gt 1 (31% with Child–Pugh A cirrhosis).67 SVR was observed in 96%–98% (157/162) and there was no significant difference between 12 and 24 weeks of treatment.
+Similar SVR results were found for the combination of sofosbuvir and daclatasvir plus ribavirin for 12 weeks in patients with HCV Gt 1 and post-transplant HCV recurrence in the ALLY-1 study.80 This regimen was also effective in 10 of 11 patients (91%) with Gt 3 and is the only currently available regimen suitable for people with Gt 3 HCV.
 It is therefore recommended for post-transplant patients with HCV Gt 3.
 Treatment was well tolerated in these studies and there were no clinically significant drug–drug interactions between sofosbuvir plus ledipasvir or sofosbuvir plus daclatasvir and calcineurin inhibitors or mTOR inhibitors.

 There are limited data on treatment of post-transplant patients with HCV Gt 2, 4, 5 or 6.
 Until such data are available, we recommend treatment with sofosbuvir plus ledipasvir plus ribavirin for 12 weeks for people with Gt 4 or 6, or sofosbuvir plus daclatasvir plus ribavirin for 12 weeks for those with Gt 2–6.